PART I. SHEMINI ATZERET, RAINMAKING, AND THE 1948 BOSTON BRAVES

 The Karaites observe Shemini Atzeret as a single day of rest, but do not associate it with the celebration of Sukkot.
 Although the Karaites do not celebrate the rabbinically-created Simchat Torah, their cycle for reading the Torah is sometimes referred to as Simhat Torah (“celebration of the Torah”).
 The Samaritans also observe the holiday by not working, except it is a day that they break apart the sukkah.

 If you have been reading my articles long enough you will know that I will take interesting facts seemingly out of thin air that have nothing to do with food or religion, find a connection to the article at-hand, and add it.
 This month’s unlikely sub-topic is rainmaking.
 On Shemini Atzeret, the prayer for rain (“Geshem”) is said for the first time (during the year) and will be stated each day until the following Passover.
-Many cultures have their own unique rituals to conjure rain, the most notable being the Native American rain dances [a Native American – Lost Tribe connection?].
+Many cultures have their own unique rituals to conjure rain, the most notable being the rain dances of the Indigiounous People [see also: a Native American – Lost Tribe connection?].
 Because water – rain water – could mean life or death, its importance was paramount to many early civilizations, they used faith (prayers to various G-ds) and rituals (evoking magic) to hopefully bring about rain for the upcoming harvest, or to end a drought.

 1. The Rain G-ds from Around the World Throughout History